byCedric/expo-issue-13475/README.md

 > This issue [has been fixed in `@unimodules/react-native-adapter@6.3.2`](https://github.com/expo/expo/pull/13494).

+## Steps

+- Setup the repository, node (14), and Expo CLI.
+- Create a new bare project using SDK 42
+- Add a resolution to change the library
+- Build a debug APK

 ## Tests

 The workflows in this repository are executed on different operating systems, using versions: